chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 ES1 --> ES1:v ES0:[e] { v.push(e); v }
 ExprList --> ES1:v {v}
 ```
 These rules replace the original in the grammar.
-In the -auto mode,
+In the `auto` mode,
 rustlr also infers that symbols such as ; has no meaning at the
 AST level (because it has the unit type and noprecedence/associativity
 declaration).
 It therefore infers that the type of the nonterminal ES0